-In the midst of the referendum debate I would like to draw your attention to the European Art of the Silhouette.
-Every so often I am asked to appear as a guest speaker, speaking about silhouettes and their history.
+In the midst of the referendum debate I would often draw attention to the European Art of the Silhouette.
+The word silhouette itself has an obviously European ring to it.
+Every so often I’m asked to appear as a guest speaker, speaking about silhouettes, their origins and history.
 These engagements are a real joy for me and can make a welcome change from cutting.
 They give me a chance to share some of my research into my lost, but once-very-international art.

 With this in mind I have produced a short video clip to give a flavour of what I hope may be a new direction for me: